 Measuring Your Above-Ground Pool

 - Ovals: W & L (width and length) & Wall Height

 - Round Pools: Diameter & Wall Height

 Measure twice – order once, as the saying goes.
 Once the liner comes out of the box, nobody is going to let you return it.
 Make sure to measure the wall height very carefully, as there is not a lot of difference between them.
 Your pool wall will typically be one of three heights: 48 inches, 52 inches, or 54 inches.
-Most pools nowadays are 52″, and many of the older pools are 48″.
-There are some real old pools that have a 46″wall.
+Most pools nowadays being 52″, and many of the older pools are 48″.
+There are also some old pools that have a 46″wall.

-The next you will need to know what type of liner you have.
+Then next you will need to know what type of liner you have.
 There are only three types, but they have a few different names.